 In 2016, 3,049 people aged 65 years or more living in the City of Whitehorse were employed, of which 34 per cent were working full time and 61.6 per cent part time.

 According to the 2016 Census, 21.3 per cent of people aged 65 plus volunteer for an organisation or group.
 In the same year there were 3,700 carers aged 65 plus in the City of Whitehorse providing unpaid assistance to a person with a disability, long term illness or old age.

 In 2016, 12.6 per cent of people in Whitehorse aged 65 years or more were in households that earned a high income and 37.3 per cent were in low income households, compared with 13.2 per cent and 38.3 per cent respectively for Greater Melbourne.

 Analysis of the household types of people aged 65 years or more in the City of Whitehorse in 2016 shows 47.5 per cent were in couple families without children, 13.7 per cent were in couple families with child(ren) and 6.9 per cent were in one-parent families.

 The 2016 Census shows a total of 13,931 lone person households in Whitehorse.
 Of this, 6,732 (26.6 per cent) people aged 65 plus years live alone in Whitehorse.
-This household type is forecast to have the largest increase between 2016 and 2036, accounting for roughly a quarter of all new households.
+This household type is forecast to have the largest increase between 2016 and 2041, accounting for almost a third of all new households.

 For more information about Older Persons please refer to: